 Initially it troubled me that people would want to sit at those tables but I now realise perhaps that was part of getting on with their lives – you can’t always wait until something is 100% perfect before engaging or moving on.
 And I needed to apply that to the work I was doing back home.

 The mosque wall will remain with me for a long time and together with how Silvya delivered her tour will help me in my work on simplifying the communications about the office moves.
 There’s something about reassurance, acceptance, getting on, respecting different points of view and creating a shared environment that I need to help communicate and develop.
-Something also about not waiting til things are perfect for everyone.
+Something also about not always waiting til things are perfect for everyone.
 They won’t be.